back2Lobby/evc/README.md

         npm install evc

 ## Usage:
-we specify the events in the following format.
+We can specify the events in the following format.
 Then we can listen to the custom events fired by evc and update our UI accordingly.
 ```javascript
   import EventCalendar from "evc";